 The revenues from carbon taxes usually go to general budget expenditures, since earmarking tax revenues for specific purposes isn’t allowed in most countries.
 However, in some countries, carbon tax revenues have been used for health, education, clean energy research and development and conservation initiatives.

-So, carbon offsets and carbon taxes are both ways that people and companies can “pay” for the carbon emissions they create, and while they function differently, they both help to decrease humanity’s carbon footprint.
+So, carbon offsets and carbon taxes are both ways that people and companies can “pay” for the carbon emissions they create.
+While they function differently, they both help to decrease humanity’s carbon footprint.

 What exactly is my ‘carbon footprint’ again?

 Your daily actions — from heating and cooling your home to binge-watching Netflix to sending text messages and email attachments — consume energy and produce greenhouse gas emissions like carbon dioxide.
-Carbon emissions also derive from the energy and materials used to source and produce the products you buy.
+The energy and materials used to source and produce the products you buy also create carbon emissions.

 Add in transit — including driving a car, flying, even using public transportation — and you have your carbon footprint: an estimated sum of your annual greenhouse gas emissions.
 (Use Conservation International’s calculator to measure your carbon footprint.)